justinklee1253/Polarity/README.md

 - 📊 A visual, mobile-friendly **budget dashboard**.
 - ✍️ Easy input for tracking income and expenses.
 - ⏰ **Smart reminders** when users approach their budget limits.
-- 🤖 An AI-powered assistant ("Ask Minty") that gives personal spending advice and budgeting insights.
+- 🤖 An AI-powered assistant ("Ask Spark") that gives personal spending advice and budgeting insights.

 ---